NourElfalaKouki/Real-time-Mobile-Robotic-Object-Detection-App/README.md

 ## Notes
+download yolov8n model

 Flutter SDK used version: 3.32.5

 Ensure your Python server is running and accessible by the Flutter app.

 The Flutter app connects to the server using the configured IP and port (192.168.0.7:5000 by default).

 Modify IP addresses in the Flutter app and the python script if running on a different network.